WebAssembly/shared-everything-threads/proposals/shared-everything-threads/Overview.md

 | `(shared struct)` | 0x52 |
 | `(shared array)` | 0x51 |

+> TODO: Refactor these to use a "shared" prefix opcode to take up less of the opcode space.

+> TODO: We also need a binary format for shared module item types.

 #### Instructions

 | Instructions | opcode | notes |